 Arduino Programming Fundamentals

 You are here!
 Micro-controllers are here!
 Arduino Uno is here!😎 Of course, we can’t discuss micro-controller projects without mentioning Arduino programming.
 There is no doubt a countless number of Arduino projects on the web today.
-Oh YES! their impact is enormous, scarily even.
+Oh YES!
+Their impact is enormous, scarily even.

-From the simple blinking of LED to more sophisticated projects, Arduino can boast of its existence and its gradual domination of hobbyist projects as well as general-purpose control systems.
+From the simple blinking of an LED to more sophisticated projects, Arduino can boast of its existence and its gradual domination of hobbyist projects as well as general-purpose control systems.
 I don’t think or perhaps I can’t imagine Arduino’s contribution to IOT (internet of things) can be written overnight.
 With Arduino projects in mind, we have got billions of work and experiments to do.
 There is also another tiny version of the Arduino board called the pro mini.
 You may also check it out; you will like it.

 Please note that even though I have drafted this content around Arduino Uno, it is also applicable to other types of Arduino development boards.
-(Arduino Nano, Arduino Pico, Arduino Mega etc.)
+(Arduino Nano, Arduino Pico, Arduino Mega, etc.)

 Arduino Programming: What is Arduino?